EvolutionPlugins/PlayerInfo/README.md

 pinfo

 # TODO
-Adds more information to shows:
+Add more information to show:
 - [ ] IsGodMod
 - [ ] IsVanish
 - [ ] Position